joanhsieh17-gif/Creator-Insight-Engine/README.md

 This project, **Creator Insight Engine**, leverages machine learning to predict the future growth of YouTube travel creators.
 By analyzing historical data from **Social Blade**, we generate a **"Decision Index"** to recommend creators who are currently undervalued but possess high growth momentum.

+> [!NOTE]
+> **Development Status**: This repository represents the **finalized and organized version** of the project.
+All initial data exploration, iterative model testing (CatBoost/LSTM tuning), and script refinement were conducted in a local environment to ensure a clean and structured final presentation.

 ##  Key Goals
 1.  **Growth Prediction**: Forecast **Subscribers** and **Views** for the upcoming month (April 2025) using time-series analysis.
 2.  **Smart Recommendation**: Provide a ranked list of creators with high potential for collaboration, moving beyond simple popularity metrics.